 Manuscripts sent to SIGNA VITAE should conform with the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals (http://www.icmje.org).

-SIGNA VITAE publishes papers covering adult, pediatric and neonatal intensive care, as well as emergency medicine.
+SIGNA VITAE publishes papers covering adult, pediatric and neonatal intensive care, as well as anesthesiology and emergency medicine.
 SIGNA VITAE will consider for publication:

 - Review articles